kaurn6538/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?

-   There are 55 rows in the DataFrame.
-   This is the preview of the first 10 rows:
+   There are 55 rows in the DataFrame.This is the preview of the first 10 rows:
    <img width="280" alt="Screenshot 2024-01-16 at 4 07 52 PM" src="https://github.com/kaurn6538/nosql-challenge/assets/98873779/84f4297b-2465-4679-b27f-3a3cfb571034">